 Skydive!

-My license number is D-13839, and I have over 1300 jumps.
 I started jumping at the Massachusetts Sport Parachute Club (MSPC) in Turners Falls, MA.
 It was a special place with special people, and I have fond memories (I even met my wife there!).
-I jumped regularly at drop zones around New England, especially Orange (Jumptown) (which is the Turners Falls DZ transplanted), Pepperell, and Lebanon.
+For many years, I jumped regularly at drop zones around New England, especially Orange (Jumptown) (which is the Turners Falls DZ transplanted), Pepperell, and Lebanon.

 I am also a pilot, which is very different.
 A great quote comparing skydiving and flying airplanes is: "If riding in an airplane is flying, then riding in a boat is swimming..."
 In other words, skydiving is flying your body!
 I love flying in all of its forms, though!